onthebusiness/harelang.org/content/tutorials/introduction.md

 ---

 And that's the Hare programming language!
 Nice work getting through all of that.
-Now would probably be a good time to introduce you to some [community resources](/community):
+Now would probably be a good time to remind you about our [community resources](/community):

 - The [hare-users](https://lists.sr.ht/~sircmpwn/hare-users) mailing list is a